HubSpot integration: Installation and setup

-4. Select the account you want to use and click Choose account.
+5. Select the account you want to use and click Continue with this account, or create a new HubSpot account.

 You can associate multiple Hubspot accounts with your Typeform account.
 Any account you have previously connected will be listed here.
 Each unique typeform can be integrated with one Hubspot account: in other words, you can’t integrate the same typeform with multiple Hubspot accounts.
 If you can't see the right account when setting up the integration, refer to this HubSpot article on managing multiple account.

 7. Start mapping your typeform questions to HubSpot fields by selecting them from the dropdown lists.

 You can use the dropdown list to scroll through options, or start typing in the search field to quickly find Typeform questions and matching HubSpot fields: